amrlabib/javascript-essentials/context.md

 ## Context
-Context is the value of `this` in each part of your code.
+* Context is the value of `this` in each part of your code.

+* Function context depends on how the function is called, this is called the innvocation pattern.

 ### All cases of this context:

-1. Global Execution context:
+1. Global context:
-this is when we call a function in the global window context

-2. Entering function code:
+this is bound to global object when used globally.

+2. Function Context:
--If the function is called on object `this` value is bound to that object -If the function is just called , `this` is bound to global object
+* As Function: function is just called , `this` is bound to global `window` object.

+* As Method: function is called under object, `this` is bound to that object.

 3. Special case functions like , `bind`,`call`,`apply` can change this context to any passed object.